Elsa the lioness

 Elsa the lioness (c.
 28 January 1956 – 24 January 1961) was a female lion raised along with her sisters "Big One" and "Lustica" by game warden George Adamson and his wife Joy Adamson after they were orphaned at only a few days old.
 Though her two sisters eventually went to the Netherlands' Rotterdam Zoo, Elsa was trained by the Adamsons to survive on her own, and was eventually released into the wild.

 Her story is told in several books by the Adamsons, as well as the 1966 motion picture Born Free.
+Tours and adventures companies such as Wild Elsa Tours and Adventures among others are inspired by her story.

 Life

 Elsa and her sisters were orphaned on 1 February 1956 after George Adamson killed their mother in self-defence when she charged at him.
 George only later realised why the lioness had acted so aggressively towards him: she was defending her three cubs.
 George and his wife Joy then adopted the lioness's four-day-old cubs.

 While Elsa lived in many ways like a domesticated pet when she was small, Joy Adamson, whom Elsa trusted the most, considered her relationship with Elsa to be that of equals.
 Indeed, after sending the other two to a zoo, Joy was fiercely determined to give Elsa the education she needed to hunt and live in the wild.
 Her efforts paid off, earning Elsa worldwide fame at the time, when her early life’s story was published in the book Born Free.
 When Elsa was three years old, she brought three cubs of her own to show to the Adamsons, whom the Adamsons named "Jespah" (male), "Gopa" (male), and "Little Elsa" (female).
 The life of Elsa and her cubs is covered in the book Living Free, published not long afterwards.

 Over time there was growing opposition to Elsa and the Adamsons so eventually they were told they had to relocate her and her cubs.
 However, before long Elsa became ill and died of a form of babesiosis, a tick-borne blood disease similar to malaria which often infects the cat family.
 Elsa's grave is in the Meru National Park.
 After Elsa's death the cubs were still only just over a year old and the Adamsons knew they were still too young to be able to hunt for themselves so they continued to provide goats for the cubs.
 However, the cubs disappeared for several weeks and were found to have been attacking goats belonging to local tribesmen.
 On one such raid by the cubs Jespah was hit by an arrow which fortunately was not tipped with poison but the Adamsons knew they had to find somewhere to relocate the cubs or they would almost certainly be killed.